open-telemetry/opentelemetry.io/content/en/blog/2024/opentelemetry-announced-support-for-profiling.md

 goal by merging a profiling data model OTEP and working towards a stable spec and implementation this year!

-This milestone for OpenTelemetry profiling feature reflects a collaborative effort within the profiling SIG, where dedicated input from a diverse range of profiling vendors and end users has been pivotal.
+This milestone for the OpenTelemetry profiling signal reflects a collaborative effort within the profiling SIG, where dedicated input from a diverse range of profiling vendors and end users has been pivotal.
 This includes substantial contributions from community members such as: